scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

   def circumference: Double = c.radius * math.Pi * 2
 }
 ```
-Extension methods in given instances have no direct counterpart in Scala-2.
+Abstract extension methods in traits that are implemented in given instances have no direct counterpart in Scala-2.
 The only way to simulate these is to make implicit classes available through imports.
 The Simulacrum macro library can automate this process in some cases.

 ### Typeclass Derivation